Hello! You might have seen the announcement for our new poetry and short fiction contest.

 - Emma Ryan: Emma is a freshman in college, studying creative writing, and likewise loves poetry.

 - Allison Mulder: Allison is a recent graduate of Northwestern College, where she majored in Writing & Rhetoric with a minor in Literature.
 She copy edited both the campus literary magazine and newspaper.
-Her short fiction has been published in a number of anthologies and literary magazines.
+Her short fiction has been published in a number of reputable anthologies and literary magazines, and she is currently a first reader for the Hugo-nominated Strange Horizons literary magazine.

 - Julia Byers: Julia is an editorial intern at Scholastic and a member of the Columbia Publishing Course UK class of 2016.
 She is also a recent graduate of the University of Michigan, where she studied Creative Writing & Literature and Global Media Studies.
 She received Highest Honors on her creative writing honors thesis (a collection of short stories), as well as a Hopwood Award and the Arthur Miller Award.
 She is a former literary agent intern and studied literature abroad at St Peter’s College, Oxford University.